North Dakota voters to set superintendent, treasurer races for November

 "We've got a serious problem in North Dakota when it comes to honesty, when it comes to academics of our kids," he said.

-Tuttle said he has "been teaching all my life," referring to his role in the workplace.
+Tuttle said he has "been teaching all my life," referring to his position in the workplace.

 "I've been teaching in the real world where they have to give results," he said, questioning what K-12 teaching experience has "got to do with being DPI superintendent."